rdelga80/vite-portfolio/src/assets/articles/20-building-fastapi-strawberry-next-rsc-pt6.md

 But of course, this is much easier with known strategies.

-When discussing it with my team lead earlier this week, he suggested that it could be manually passed into the client side Apollo Client and hydrate the cache to be used from there.
+When discussing it with my team lead earlier this week, he suggested that the data could be manually passed into the client side Apollo Client and hydrate the cache to be used from there.

 Instead, for my application, I chose to use Context Providers: